Jagdeepsingh8562/NewsNest/README.md

 1. https://www.NewsAPI.org/

 ## License
-This code is free and open source and I have build this project for my Udacity submission.
+This code is free and open source.